So, it’s your birthday. And you are struggling with guilt because you don’t know how to be grateful on your birthday.

 Start With Feeling Grateful For Your Life

-But if you find yourself needing more reasons to be grateful on your birthday, here are my favorite suggestions.
+But if you need more reasons to be grateful on your birthday, here are my favorite suggestions.

 You Are A Person of Courage